bwindels/exif-parser/README.md

 You can also get the image size of the thumbnail as an object with width and height properties: ```result.getThumbnailSize()```.

 To get the node buffer or arraybuffer containing just the thumbnail, call ```result.getThumbnailBuffer()```

+# Contributions

+I welcome external contributions through pull requests.
+If you do so, please try to refrain from using regular expressions.
+I have a particular distaste for them.